SATURDAY 24TH MARCH

 Street Music sounds: 12 till 4pm

-Look out for these musical performers out and about around the village; Funky and brassy marching band Superhero Second Line.
+Look out for these musical performers out and about around the village; Funky and brassy marching band Superhero Second Line, retro and classic jazz sounds with the The Strolling Tones.
 The sounds of the Shona people of Zimbabwe with Mhara Marimba.
 Watch out for trouble-makers Festus McBoyle and his crew wandering the village causing mayhem and laughter.

 Follow the Art Trail as it winds its way around the village up to 'Te Uru Waitakere Contemporary Gallery', Lopdell House and down to the library and festival hub.
 This interactive treasure hunt is full of exciting, family-friendly activities: make a headdress, an instrument, or get your face painted.
 Along the way discover all the answers to the art trail clues and you could win a copy of Te Uru’s magical pop-up publication ‘SWELL: The Art of Judy Millar’ and even a new ukulele from KALA.
 What are you waiting for??